mikeerickson/laravel-craftsman/README.md

-# laravel-craftsman
+# Laravel Craftsman
-Current Version: 1.0.1
+Current Version: 1.0.4

 ## Description

-Laravel Craftsman provides a suite of scaffolding command using a project agnostic CLI
+Laravel Craftsman provides a suite of crafting assets using a project agnostic CLI.

+You can quickly create `class`, `controller`, `factory`, `migration`, `model`, `seed` and `view` assets.
+In addition, you can create all assets with a single command, allowing you to quickly craft a new resource in seconds!

 ## Installation